capactio/capact/docs/proposal/20210401-upgrade-via-action.md

     - Helm install/upgrade cannot be executed concurrently.
 We have only one big step with Helm runner upgrade action.

   Pros:
     - Easy to maintain.
-For example versioning Helm charts.
+For example, versioning Helm charts is easier as we need to maintain single **appVersion** and **version** properties.
     - Easy to create TypeInstances as we will have only a single one Helm release.
     - We have a built-in enable/disable components support via Helm dependency [**conditions**](https://helm.sh/docs/chart_best_practices/dependencies/#conditions-and-tags).
     - Easier Action upgrade Interface, as we need to specify only two TypeInstances.